KissMeOutBeforeYouGo/kmobyg_bucket/readme.md

     - *nvidia-get-cap.sh:* simple script used to convert ML models for different Nvidia GPUs;
     - *build-postgres.sh:* script for building PostgreSQL from source tarball on Astra Linux 1.7.5.
 Takes `-v` arg, where you specify version you want to build (defaults to 12.17)
     - *build-python.sh:* script for building Python3 from source tarball on Astra Linux 1.7.5.
 Takes `-v` arg, where you specify version you want to build (defaults to 3.8.18)
+    - *bootstrap-postgres.sh:* simplest form of bootstrapping and running postgres inside the container.
+Tested on custom postgres build (12.17)